bigfatpanda-training/pandas-practical-python-primer/level-3/exercise-7.md

 defined `required_data_elements` in that one function instead of defining it as a constant?_

     * The answer is that I know that future API functionality (like supporting `PATCH`) would require these functions to be separated because while you would need to ensure that a valid JSON payload was given (1st function), it wouldn't need to have all the elements required checked for by our second function.
-For the same reason I defined `FRIEND_RESOURCE_ELEMENTS` outside of a function, so that it could be used even when the `verify_required_data_present`.
+    * For the same reason
+    I defined `FRIEND_RESOURCE_ELEMENTS` outside of a function, so that it could be used even when the `verify_required_data_present`.
+    * This is just something that comes from experience.
+You'll get there someday too!